 8.2 The Buyer shall not sell, purport to sell or part with possession of the goods until the property therein shall have passed to the Buyer provided that with the prior written consent of the Seller the Buyer may contract to re-sell the goods.
 In any such re-sale the Buyer shall as regards the sub-purchaser act as principal but shall hold the proceeds of such re-sale in trust for the Seller until the Seller has received the full purchase price due to the Seller.

 9.1 The Seller does not exclude or restrict any legal liability it may have for death, or personal injury resulting from the negligence of the Seller, its employees, agents or sub-contractors.

 9.2 The Seller does not exclude or restrict any of its legal obligations.

 10 – Warranties

-10.1 The Seller warrants the goods against defects in design, materials and workmanship which become apparent within, the shorter of, the balance remaining of the warranty given by the manufacturer to the Seller or 12 months of the date of delivery of the goods to the Buyer.
+10.1 The Seller warrants the goods against defects in design, materials and workmanship which become apparent within 12 months of the date of delivery of the goods to the Buyer.

 10.2 The Seller warrants that it will perform services with reasonable care and skill but this warranty shall not apply to any deficiency in such performance unless it becomes apparent within 1 month of the date of performance by the Seller.